-When the Head Teacher has decided not to authorise a leave of absence in accordance with the policy they may make a referral to the Attendance & Welfare Service.
-If the school have a Service Level Agreement with the Local Authority Attendance and Welfare Service then the Head Teacher should specify whether they wish a warning letter (HOLPOL1) or penalty notice (HOLPOL2) to be issued.
-In all other schools in Redcar and Cleveland, i.e. those without a Service Level Agreement, the Service will only issue the penalty notice.
-After consultation with the Senior Attendance and Welfare Officer or the Lead for Inclusion the service will issue, at the request of the Head Teacher, either a HOLPOL1 or HOLPOL 2 to both parent(s)/carer(s) concerned.
+When the Head Teacher has decided not to authorise a leave of absence in accordance with the policy, they may make a referral to the Attendance & Welfare Service.
+The school must write to parents to inform them of their decision regarding the absence and should do this in a timely manner (usually within 4 school weeks of being made aware of the leave).
+The Head Teacher has the discretion to authorise leave of absence in exceptional circumstances.

+After consultation with the Senior Attendance and Welfare Officer or the Lead for Inclusion the service will issue, at the request of the Head Teacher, a HOLPOL 2 to both parent(s)/carer(s) concerned.
 A Penalty Notice will be issued with a HOLPOL2 where the circumstances would support a successful prosecution for failing to ensure the regular attendance of a child in the event of the notice not being paid.
 Where the pupil has already been referred to the Attendance & Welfare Service and the case is in procedures, the unauthorised leave of absence should be considered as part of that process as the issue of the penalty notice may not be appropriate.
-A HOLPOL1 warns the family that any future unauthorised leave of absence in term time may result in a penalty notice being issued.

 If the leave of absence has not been authorised but is outside the terms of the policy the service may decide to take no further action against the family and HOLPOL3 letter will be sent to the Head Teacher.